 Rules are made to be broken, right?!
 Try moving your strobe(s) to the top of the housing or any place that that might create a dramatic lighting effect on the subject.

 If you haven’t moved your strobe(s) much to date, the first thing to do on your next dive is swing them all the way to one side and then all the way to the other.
 Get the strobes moving!
-It’s too easy to get complacent otherwise.
+Otherwise, it’s too easy to get complacent with your old strobe positions.

 Macro Strobe Positioning